jitsi/jitsi-videobridge/doc/sfu.md

 property that _bad_ down-link conditions at a particular receiver do not typically affect the sending bitrate of the senders because, from their perspective, there is only one receiver (the JVB) with a presumably good down-link.
-The JVB, in its turn, _estimates_ its available up-link bandwidth towards a particular receiver (or, symmetrically, the available down-link of a particular receiver) and it _distributes_ it among the several video _tracks_ [[MCS], section 4.3] that the several senders of a group-call are sharing.
+The JVB, in its turn, _estimates_ the available down-link of a particular receiver(or, symmetrically, its available up-link bandwidth towards a particular receiver) and it _distributes_ it among the several video _tracks_ [[MCS], section 4.3] that the several senders of a group-call are sharing.

 Due to different video tracks having different bitrate allocations depending on